liguowang/cpgtools/README.md

 <a name="p3.4"></a>dmc_fisher.py
 ---
-This program performs differential CpG analysis using Fisher exact test on proportion value](#p2.2).
+This program performs differential CpG analysis using Fisher exact test on [proportion value](#p2.2).

  * apply to two sample comparison with no biological/technical replicates
  * if biological/technical replicates are provided, *methyl reads* and *total reads* of all replicates will be collapsed (i.e. ignoring any biological/technical variation)